VerifyTests/Verify/docs/parameterised-fixie.md

 <!-- endSnippet -->

-## Overriding text used for parameters<!-- include: override-parameters-text. path: /docs/mdsource/override-parameters-text.include.md -->
+## Overriding text used for parameters

-`UseTextForParameters()` can be used to override the substitution text used for the `{Parameters}` part of the file convention.
+`UseTextForParameters()` can be used to override the substitution text used for the `{Parameters}` part of the file convention.<!-- include: override-parameters-text. path: /docs/mdsource/override-parameters-text.include.md -->

 ```
 {Directory}/{TestClassName}.{TestMethodName}_{Parameters}_{UniqueFor1}_{UniqueFor2}_{UniqueForX}.verified.{extension}